SoLiD513/project_3/README.md

 ### `About This App`

-Full Stack Application designed to supervise, manage, and protect a child’s learning in a Monitored Online Learning Environment (M.O.L.E), thru interactive games.
+Full Stack Application designed to supervise, manage, and protect a child’s learning in a Monitored Online Learning Environment (M.O.L.E), through interactive games.

-J-Bot App is a COPPA (Child Online Privacy Protection Act)compliant Learning application for kids under the age of 16.
+J-Bot App is a COPPA (Child Online Privacy Protection Act)compliant Learning application for kids under the age of 12.

 ## Technologies Used